Joseph Levy Foundation

 1. Relationship-Building is Essential: The foundation operates through proactive identification.
 Building awareness of your work and demonstrating alignment with their values is critical before formal engagement.

-1. Think Systemically, Not Transactionally: Emphasize how your work addresses root causes and systemic barriers rather than just providing services.
+1. Think Systemically, Not Transactionally: Emphasise how your work addresses root causes and systemic barriers rather than just providing services.
 The foundation wants to “shift the conditions that make services necessary.”

 1. Demonstrate Strong Safeguarding: With a focus on young people under 35, robust safeguarding policies and procedures are non-negotiable.

-1. Emphasize Unrestricted Impact: The foundation prefers unrestricted core funding.
-Show how flexible support would strengthen your organization's ability to address systemic inequality.
+1. Emphasise Unrestricted Impact: The foundation prefers unrestricted core funding.
+Show how flexible support would strengthen your organisation's ability to address systemic inequality.

-1. Age 35 is a Flexible Ceiling: The foundation recognizes that transitions to adulthood vary.
+1. Age 35 is a Flexible Ceiling: The foundation recognises that transitions to adulthood vary.
 If your work serves slightly older young people who are disadvantaged, don't self-exclude—explain the context.

 1. Value Partnership Beyond Money: Be prepared to engage with the foundation's broader support network, Young Advisory Board, and cultural learning opportunities.
 Show enthusiasm for collaboration.